 Our flocks' lives are too important to rely on anything else.

-My only contact with chickens before I began keeping chickens ten years ago was my mother.
+My only contact with chickens before I began keeping chickens twelve years ago was my mother.

-Evacuated from heavily bombed Liverpool city to the countryside of North Wales during the second World War, she was sent to a chicken farm where she and her brother, at the tender ages of six and eight, were set to work …
+Evacuated from the heavily bombed city of Liverpool to the countryside of North Wales during the second World War, she was sent to a chicken farm where she and her brother, at the tender ages of six and eight, were set to work …

 No, I can’t even begin to say it … set to work … wringing the poor chooks' necks.